We have built up a network of trusted specialist professionals who make up our Preferred Partners.

 Leading to the Planning Application submission

-Using feedback from the client and/or pre application process the Developed Design can be finalised.
+Using feedback from the client and/or pre application process the Spatial Coordination can be finalised.
 We work closely with our Preferred Partners and/or external consultants to ensure that the site constraints and relevant planning policies have been addressed in order to progress with an application.
 This often involves Arboricultural reports to identify tree constraints and protection plans, Highways reports to ensure pedestrian and vehicular safety and Ecology walkovers to ensure that wildlife and protected species are not harmed by the proposal.
 Other reports that are becoming mandatory are Energy Statements and Community Infrastructure Levy forms setting out any necessary contributions triggered by the proposal.

 Architectural Visualisation is used for all types of application and can make all the difference when conveying the impact of a proposal on the character of the area.
 Some Local Planning Authorities will request Architectural Visualisations to use at Planning Committee to provide additional detail for members of the public or elected members to provide additional detail.